 Portability is decent, as the ear cups curl into the headband, forming a headphone pretzel.
-While the “footprint” may be small, they obviously don’t get thinner.
-I would prefer more of the “lay-flat” configuration that Bose utilizes, as that form more easily slips into a backpack or briefcase.
+While the “footprint” may be small, the ear cups don’t rotate to fold flat, so they don’t get any thinner.
+I would prefer more of the lay-flat configuration that Bose utilizes, as that form more easily slips into a backpack or briefcase.

 Battery life is fantastic at a claimed 25 hours (I can attest to that).
 If you have a current smartphone, the 4.40 will treat you well with 4.0 bluetooth, AptX codec (with a compatible phone), NFC, and so-so phone call capability.

 Sound quality does not disappoint.
 While it’s not the flavor for the most discerning of critical listeners, Sennheiser has paired a fun, engaging experience with a smooth frequency response.
-No one “section” of the sound signature stands out as overpowering or missing.
-Soundstage and imaging, essentially how they recreate a “3D” soundscape around your head, is generally good, considering the closed-back design and price point.
+No one dimension of the sound signature stands out as overpowering or missing.
+Soundstaging and imaging, essentially how they recreate a “3D” soundscape around your head, is good enough, considering the closed-back design and price point.

 Put it all together and you have a smooth, warm presentation, with punchy dynamics and a never-fatiguing upper register.
 While it’s not a particularly neutral or even “accurate” sound signature, the 4.40 is pleasant to listen to.
-I think that many people that hear these will consider them the best headphones they’ve ever heard—they sound that good, in a general-consumer kind of way (versus the snooty audiophile).
+I think that most average consumers (people that aren’t playing the futile game known as high-end audio) that hear these will consider them some of the best headphones they’ve ever heard—they sound that good.

 Two minor disappointments in the sound department: the noise floor (hiss from the onboard amplifier, mostly noticeable when music isn’t playing) is pretty loud and if you like your music loud, you’ll likely be disappointed, as max volume is surprisingly conservative.

-And here comes the caveat: the 4.40 is, for me, utterly uncomfortable.
+And here comes the caveat: the 4.40 is, for me, very uncomfortable.
 Sennheiser, in an apparent attempt to make their headphones more portable and less dorky-looking, has slowly-but-surely been shrinking all of their ear cups.
-Seriously, check out every review of all of their non-audiophile headphones over the past 5 years and you’ll find that one common complaint.
+Seriously, check out every review of all of their non-audiophile headphones over the past 5 years and you’ll find this one common complaint.

 Furthermore, the closed-back design, coupled with dense memory foam and shallow cups create for a rather hot environment after a pretty short amount time.